Aphrodite: Anger myths

-According to Apollodorus, a jealous Aphrodite cursed Eos, the goddess of dawn, to be perpetually in love and have insatiable sexual desire because Eos once had lain with Aphrodite's sweetheart Ares, the god of war.
+According to Apollodorus, a jealous Aphrodite cursed Eos, the goddess of dawn, to be perpetually in love and have insatiable sexual desire because Eos once had lain with Aphrodite's sweetheart Ares.

 According to Ovid in his Metamorphoses (book 10.238 ff.), Propoetides who are the daughters of Propoetus from the city of Amathus on the island of Cyprus denied Aphrodite's divinity and failed to worship her properly.
 Therefore, Aphrodite turned them into the world's first prostitutes.
 According to Diodorus Siculus, when the Rhodian sea nymphe Halia's six sons by Poseidon arrogantly refused to let Aphrodite land upon their shore, the goddess cursed them with insanity.
 In their madness, they raped Halia.
 As punishment, Poseidon buried them in the island's sea-caverns.

-Xanthius, a descendent of Bellerophon, had two children: Leucippus and an unnamed daughter.
+Xanthius, a descendant of Bellerophon, had two children: Leucippus and an unnamed daughter.
 Through the wrath of Aphrodite (reasons unknown), Leucippus fell in love with his own sister.
 They started a secret relationship but the girl was already betrothed to another man and he went on to inform her father Xanthius, without telling him the name of the seducer.
-Xanthius went straight to his daughter's chamber, where she was together with Leucippus right at the moment.
+Xanthius went straight to his daughter's chamber where she was together with Leucippus right at the moment.
 On hearing him enter, she tried to escape, but Xanthius hit her with a dagger, thinking that he was slaying the seducer, and killed her.
-Leucippus, failing to recognize his father at first, slew him.
-When the truth was revealed, he had to leave the country and took part in colonization of Crete and the lands in Asia Minor.
+Leucippus, failing to recognise his father at first, slew him.
+When the truth was revealed, he had to leave the country and took part in colonisation of Crete and the lands in Asia Minor.

 Queen Cenchreis of Cyprus, wife of King Cinyras, bragged that her daughter Myrrha was more beautiful than Aphrodite.
-Therefore, Myrrha was cursed by Aphrodite with insatiable lust for her own father, King Cinyras of Cyprus and he slept with her unknowingly in the dark. she eventually transformed into the myrrh tree and gave birth to Adonis in this form.
+Therefore, Myrrha was cursed by Aphrodite with insatiable lust for her own father, King Cinyras of Cyprus and he slept with her unknowingly in the dark.
+She eventually transformed into the myrrh tree and gave birth to Adonis in this form.
+In another version of the same story, King of Assyria Theias was the father of Myrrha and Adonis, and again Aphrodite urged Myrrha, or Smyrna, to commit incest with her father, Theias.
+Myrrha's nurse helped with the scheme.
+When Theias discovered this, he flew into a rage, chasing his daughter with a knife.
+The gods turned her into a myrrh tree and Adonis eventually sprung from this tree.
+It was also said that Myrrha fled from her father, and Aphrodite transformed her into a tree.
+Adonis was then born when Theias shot an arrow into the tree or when a boar used its tusks to tear the tree's bark off.
 Cinyras also had three other daughters: Braesia, Laogora, and Orsedice.
 These girls by the wrath of Aphrodite (reasons unknown) cohabited with foreigners and ended their life in Egypt.

 The Muse Clio derided the goddess' own love for Adonis.
 Therefore, Clio fell in love with Pierus, son of Magnes and bore Hyacinth.